Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### Origins and Early Conflicts

-Myrkheim’s early history was marked by constant clan warfare, as dwarves vied for control over mountain territories.
+Myrkheim's early history was marked by constant clan warfare, as dwarves vied for control over mountain territories.
 These wars forged their combat prowess and resulted in centuries of social upheaval, with power struggles between vassals and lords being a common occurrence.

 ### The Second Maelstrom

 The **Second Maelstrom** decimated many dwarven clans, forcing the survivors to unite.
-This shift wasn’t born from altruism but necessity, as the devastation left few to continue the endless wars.
+This shift wasn't born from altruism but necessity, as the devastation left few to continue the endless wars.
 With leadership and populations shattered, the remaining dwarves banded together to survive.

 ### Seeking Elven Guidance